East Hills Blog (complete)

 The streetnames take the names of lighthouses (Bellrock, Skerryvore etc).
 The three 1963 tower blocks (see photo below), just by the bridge you take to cross the M8, still stand.

-Famous Cranhill residents include Scotland footballer Pat Nevin, brothers Angus and Malcolm Young who were founder members of AC/DC and actor Billy Boyd who was in Lord of the Rings.
+Other famous Cranhill residents include Scotland footballer Pat Nevin actor Billy Boyd who was in Lord of the Rings.

 The nearby Cranhill Park is now a protected habitat for water voles, unique in Scotland.